SHACHAR KARIV

 II]

-Networks are incomplete in the sense that each trader can only exchange assets
+networks.
+Networks are incomplete in the sense that each trader can only

-with a limited number of other traders.
-The greater the incompleteness of the
+exchange assets with a limited number of other traders.
+The greater the

-network, the more intermediation is required to transfer the assets between
+incompleteness of the network, the more intermediation is required to transfer

-initial and final owners.
-The uncertainty of trade in networks constitutes a
+the assets between initial and final owners.
+The uncertainty of trade in

-behavior in a variety of treatments.
-However, the rate of convergence varies
+competitive equilibrium behavior in a variety of treatments.
+However, the rate

-depending on the network, pricing rule, and payoff function.
+of convergence varies depending on the network, pricing rule, and payoff

 -